 Visiting Research Scholars (Academics, Jurists, Practitioners and Government Officials):

-Potential candidates should e-mail a curriculum vitae, statement of their research plan (including the reasons for choosing Cardozo School of Law), proposed dates of stay, and letters of recommendation to Ziva Cohen, Associate Director of Admissions.
+Potential candidates should e-mail a curriculum vitae, statement of their research plan (including the reasons for choosing Cardozo School of Law), proposed dates of stay, and letters of recommendation to Joshua Epstein, Program Director, Graduate & International Programs.
 Applicants for this program whose native language is not English should indicate their degree of fluency in English.

 Visiting Research Fellows (Doctoral and Postdoctoral Students):

-Potential candidates should submit all of the above items along with a letter of invitation from a Cardozo professor, to Ziva Cohen, Associate Director of Admissions.
+Potential candidates should submit all of the above items along with a letter of invitation from a Cardozo professor, to Joshua Epstein, Program Director, Graduate & International Programs.

 The application schedule is below.
 Candidates are notified of their admission 30 days after the application deadlines.